TheLuckyPie/Galaxy_Identification_ML_Project/README.md

 You will not be judged based on the final performance of the model in your grade, but instead the ideas you try and how you structure the project.

+---

 # Project details

 ## Jet identification in ATLAS

 Location: `registry.gitlab.unige.ch/ai-in-physics-course/exercises/project-jettag:latest`

+Classification task to identify the origin of large showers of particles recorded in the ATLAS detector!

+Identifying heavy particles decaying into particles which are close to oneanother is a key tool when hunting for new physics processes!
+And is the focus of lots of ML interest, both [within the collaboration](https://arxiv.org/abs/1808.07858) and the [wider community](https://arxiv.org/abs/1902.09914)!

 ### Dataset